The viability of bugging out in an RV depends on a variety of factors including your location, budget, personal preferences, and more.

 Prepping a bug-out vehicle is a full-time activity that requires an in-depth understanding of one's specific needs and environment.

-The above lists should serve as a framework for the type of items you will need, as well as the steps you should take to have any chance of survival.
+The above lists should serve as a framework for the type of items you will need, as well as the steps you should take to build the ultimate car survival kit.

 The type of vehicle you use will probably be the biggest influence on your particular arrangement…so choose wisely.